 With a black box in place, everything a truck driver does when maneuvering their vehicle is being recorded.
 This information can be used to determine whether the truck driver is responsible if you are involved in an accident.

-Houston Black box Truck Accident Attorney
+West Houston Black box Truck Accident Attorney

 If you’ve been involved in a truck wreck, you could receive compensation for personal injury.
-Call The Stephens Law Firm today, an auto collision attorney in Houston, TX, to receive legal advice and be paired with an expert attorney who can take you through the legal processes.
+Call The Stephens Law Firm today, an auto collision attorney in West Houston, to receive legal advice and be paired with an expert attorney who can take you through the legal processes.

 Trucking Industry & Truck Driver Resources